Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

   ![img](media/6.0_1_NNStreamer.png)

 ### Core and Kernel
- - TIDL Extension, Multi-package installeration supported in Application framework
+ - TIDL Extension, Multi-package installation supported in Application framework
  - Gesture FW and engine supported in Window and Interaction frameworks
  - DALi (3D UI Toolkit) API set of DALi has been deprecated.
 DALi API set has been replaced with NUI (DALi C# layer) in Graphics frameworks
  - Ultra wideband (UWB) ranging, Wi-Fi multiple interface supported in Network and Connectivity framework.
  - Kernel for Raspberry Pi 4 has been upgraded to version 5.4.50.
- - 64Bit Kernel and Boot for Raspberry Pi 4 has been supported.
+ - 64Bit kernel and boot for Raspberry-Pi 4 has been supported.
  - etc.

 For more information, see [release note](../../release-notes/tizen-6-0-m2.md).